edwardUL99/StudSysCpp/README.md

    Obtain the latest studsys library release from github.com/edwardUL99/StudSysCppLibrary or build the library using instructions from its README
-   Copy the library to a folder in the root of the CLI directory (recommended a folder called lib) Obtain the headers from the studsys library and put them in headers/studsys Compile with the make file provided by typing make in the root directory Run the command: export LD_LIBRARY_PATH=<path_to_root_of_lib>:$LD_LIBRARY_PATH
+   Copy the library to a folder in the root of the CLI directory (recommended a folder called lib) Obtain the headers from the studsys library and put them in headers/studsys In <CLI_ROOT_DIR>/sources ensure there is a symbolic link headers pointing to <CLI_ROOT_DIR>/headers.
+If not, in the sources directory, run ln -s ../headers headers
+   Compile with the make file provided by typing make in the root directory Run the command: export LD_LIBRARY_PATH=<path_to_root_of_lib>:$LD_LIBRARY_PATH